gergogyulai/magneto/README.md

 *   **Simple UI:** View, copy, and manage links easily. 🖱️
 *   **Safe Collection:** Whitelist sites for trusted links. ✅

+## Why Magneto?

+Torrent sites go down all the time.
+One day, a link is there, and the next, it’s gone until the site comes back.
+I got tired of losing access to torrents I meant to download but didn’t get around to.
+So I built Magneto—a simple, lightweight extension to collect and store magnet links, creating a personal cache in case sites go down.

 ## ⬇️ Installing

 You need chrome 114 or later to install the extension.